ICIJ/datashare-playground/README.md

 ### Re-index an index

-This opperation might be useful if mapping or settings of the index changed (which requires).
+This opperation might be useful if mapping or settings of the index changed.

 **1. Create a `ricecake-tmp` empty index:**